 - To know how to set your chlorinator rate, you will need to know your pool volume to release the correct amount of chemicals into the water.
 For this, you will want to make sure that you have bought the correct chlorinator for your pool size.
-If you do not know your pool size, you can figure it out relatively easily by using our pool volume calculator.
+If you do not know your pool size, you can figure it out relatively easily by using my pool volume calculator.

-- Once you are sure that you have the correct size of chlorinator, we recommend that you set the output at 50% for two to three days and see how the chlorine levels in your pool are.
+- Once you are sure that you have the correct size of chlorinator, I recommend that you set the output at 50% for two to three days and see how the chlorine levels in your pool are.
 Test the levels to see how clean the water is or if there need to be adjustments.
 From there, you can adjust the setting according to what your pool needs.